51.2 F

 Virginia Declares State of Emergency in Advance of Hurricane Helene

-RICHMOND, VA — Today, Governor Glenn Youngkin declared a state of emergency for the Commonwealth of Virginia in anticipation of impacts from Hurricane Helene later this week.
-While the current track takes the center of the storm west of Virginia, National Weather Service and National Hurricane Center forecasts indicate that the western portions of the state could experience significant rainfall and flooding Friday into Saturday, combined with pre-cursor rainfall events predicted in the next few days.
+, VA — Today, Glenn Youngkin declared a state of emergency for the Commonwealth of in anticipation of impacts from later this week.
+While the current track takes the center of the storm west of Virginia, National Weather Service and National Center forecasts indicate that the western portions of the state could experience significant rainfall and flooding Friday into Saturday, combined with pre-cursor rainfall events predicted in the next few days.

 A state of emergency allows the Commonwealth to mobilize resources and equipment needed for preparedness, response, and recovery efforts.
 The Virginia Emergency Support Team stands ready to support affected localities and is actively monitoring the situation to coordinate resources and information.
 Virginians can also take several steps to be ready, please refer to the below for helpful planning tips.